Agentic-Multimodal-Superalignment/AMS-Prompt-Sets/vscode_better_file_access.md

 Helper Prompt 2:

-You froze here, and sadly its gonna put you in a new terminal so re activate the venv.
+You froze here, and sadly its gonna put you in a new terminal so re activate the venv and continue where you left off.

 ```json
 {